billyb2/magnet-url-rs/README.md

 [![Build Status](https://www.travis-ci.com/billyb2/parse-magnet-rs.svg?branch=main)](https://www.travis-ci.com/billyb2/parse-magnet-rs)
 # The Rust Magnet URL Parser!
+# What is a magnet url
+A magnet is a URI scheme that identifies files by their hash, normally used in peer to peer file sharing networks (like Bittorrent).
+Basically, a magnet link identifies a torrent you want to download, and tells the torrent client how to download it.
+They make it very easy to share files over the internet, and use a combination of DHT and trackers to tell your torrent client where other peers who can share the file with you are.

+# Why is magnet_url
+While working on a side project, I realized that I had the misfortune of trying to get the component parts of a magnet-url and then do further processing of them.
+I quickly wrote some Regex for it, but then I realized that this would be really useful for other projects that are dealing with torrents in Rust.
+By making it modifiable, too, it would allow for the creation of custom magnet links, which would also be useful for torrent based projects.

-# Intro
+# Why use magnet_url
-magnet_url-rs has the goal of, as you may have guessed, parsing the parts of magnets.
+ magnet_url has the goal of, as you may have guessed, parsing the parts of magnets.
 It does this using some relatively simple regexes.
 The crate is designed to be very simple and efficient, with a lot of flexibility.
 It's also designed to be relatively easy to handle errors, and modification of it's source is greatly encouraged through documentation and it's license.

 ## How to use this crate
 Parsing a magnet is very simple: